 The remark is more stupid than insulting.

-Love it!
-Terrific!
-I’ll buy it.
+PRODUCER: Love it!
 But I want one-third Tay Bridge, and two-thirds Severn Bridge.

 (English readers should reverse that mise-en-scene to see how well you accept the insult.)